James Patterson’s palms are sweating.

 But James Patterson urges to write every chapter as if it was the first one.

 Give every chapter value.
-Put a lot of attention into it.
+Put a lot of attention to it.
 Make it count.

 Don’t write a chapter that doesn’t propel the story.
 Everything you write has to move the story forward.
 Delete everything that readers would skip.